 Don’t let the holidays become something you dread.

-Learning to recognize your holiday triggers, such as financial pressures or personal demands, helps you control them.
+Learning to recognize your holiday stress triggers, such as financial pressures or personal demands, helps you control them.
 With a little planning and some positive thinking, you can find enjoyment during the holidays.